Terms & Conditions

 • If any doubt about the medical statement, the client must arrange medical clearance by a medical doctor before embarkation.
 Sea Queen Fleet is not responsible if anybody cannot dive during the safari, due to doubts about his/her medical condition or being “Fit to Dive”.

-• All divers should hold a valid diving insurance, with all details per person (translated in English by your insurance company if not already) stating the start and ending date of insurance coverage, with the exact diving related subjects covered by the police.
-However, such a insurance is not mandatory, just highly recommended!
-Divers without proof of insurance must sign a waiver.
+• All divers should be in possession of a valid diving insurance policy, with full details per person (translated into English by your insurance company if not already done), stating the start and end dates of cover, with the exact diving related issues covered by the policy.
+However, such insurance is not compulsory, only highly recommended!
+Divers without proof of insurance will be required to sign a waiver.

-As Egyptian company Sea Queen comes under Egyptian law.
-There is no third-party liability insurance of European standard available in Egypt, which is why we strongly recommend holding sufficient and adequate personal accident, medical and travel insurance to cover all diving and non-diving risks involved with a boat trip.
+As an Egyptian company, Sea Queen is subject to Egyptian law.
+There is no liability insurance according to European standards in Egypt, which is why we strongly recommend taking out sufficient and adequate accident, health and travel insurance to cover all diving and non-diving risks of a boat trip.

 • Guests that have not been diving for more than 1 year before check-in should complete a scuba review or refresher course signed in their logbook.